Keeping pharmacy profile information up-to-date

 Email address

-Refer to: pharmacy change of circumstance guide/checklist and the ‘Other portals and systems‘ section of this webpage.
-Many of your online accounts might be associated with an email address.
+Refer to the pharmacy change of circumstance guide/checklist and the ‘Other portals and systems’ section of this page.
+Many of your online accounts may be linked to an email address.

 See also: Mailing lists.